SciML/ReactionNetworkImporters.jl/README.md

    matrices.
 3. Networks represented by dense or sparse complex stoichiometric and incidence matrices.

 [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl) provides an alternative for loading SBML files into Catalyst models, offering a much broader set of supported features.
 It allows the import of models that include features such as constant species, boundary condition species, events, constraint equations and more.
+SBML files can be generated from many standard modeling tools, including BioNetGen, COPASI, and Virtual Cell.

 ----
 ## Examples